Enable Power BI Service Settings

 You must set the permission to either Member or Admin.
 Click Add.

-Now that your workspace is added to your capacity and you have granted your Reporting Hub application permission, you will need to add the workspaces to your Reporting Hub Global Tenant.
-We will go through this in the next step in Configure Reporting Hub App Settings.
+Now that your workspace is added to your capacity and you have granted your Reporting Hub application permission, you will need to assign the workspace to your Reporting Hub Global Tenant.